benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 10.md

 # Demultiplexing
 Demultiplexing is the process of reconverting a signal containing multiple analog or digital signal streams back into the original separate and unrelated signals

 Each packet has a source IP and destination IP, with the source port and destination port.
-The transport layer utilizes demultiplexing to obtain this information and deliver the packet to its destinatoin effectively.
+The transport layer utilizes demultiplexing to obtain this information and deliver the packet to its destination effectively.

+When a packet is received by a device, the machine does a lookup on a table contained by the machine.
+Ports are mapped in a table, and the machine does a **connection lookup** to find the correct destination.

+**TCP sockets** are used to received and send packets.
+These sockets have the following components to identify them:
+- Source IP
+- Destination IP
+- Source port
+- Destination port

+**UDP sockets**, on the other hand only contain a destination IP and a destination port.
+So, all packets directed to a UDP socket will end up in one destination.
+There is no memory of which device is being communicated with.
+These sockets are often shared across many sources.

 #demultiplexing